 - Attach new teeth, all in one sitting.

 For this reason, you’ll also often hear this procedure referred to as ‘teeth in a day’ or the more technical term of ‘full-arch fixed implant bridges‘.
-In addition, the all on 4 system can replace one entire arch or both arches, so it’s ideal for those patients, who for whatever reason, have no teeth at all.
+In addition, the All on 4/6 Full Arch Implant Solution system can replace one entire arch or both arches, so it’s ideal for those patients, who for whatever reason, have no teeth at all.

-All on 4 dental implants – Who are they suited to?
+All on 4/6 Full Arch Implant Solution – Who are they suited to?

-The good news is that the all on 4 procedure suits a wide variety of patients.
+The good news is that the All on 4/6 Full Arch Implant Solution procedure suits a wide variety of patients.
 Those patients who have lost most or all of their teeth, for example, may be good candidates.
-Alternatively, those who need to have multiple teeth removed may also benefit from all on 4; and don’t forget people who currently wear conventional dentures and would like a permanent, hassle-free replacement.
-Finally, patients who have experienced high levels of bone loss may also benefit from all on 4 simply because implants can in most cases be tilted to best utilise the remaining bone.
+Alternatively, those who need to have multiple teeth removed may also benefit from All on 4/6 Full Arch Implant Solution; and don’t forget people who currently wear conventional dentures and would like a permanent, hassle-free replacement.
+Finally, patients who have experienced high levels of bone loss may also benefit from All on 4/6 Full Arch Implant Solution simply because implants can in most cases be tilted to best utilise the remaining bone.
 As a result, bone grafting isn’t necessary for these instances.

-All On 4 Cost – Let’s get down to business!
+All on 4/6 Full Arch Implant Solution Cost – Let’s get down to business!

-So now we know what they are and who they are suited to, let’s get down to the nitty-gritty and talk about the all on 4 dental implants cost!
+So now we know what they are and who they are suited to, let’s get down to the nitty-gritty and talk about the All on 4/6 Full Arch Implant Solution dental implants cost!

 - The type of material used – Acrylic, porcelain etc